Total Immersion 2026: The Myriad of Things

 Age group: Adults

-Total suggested cost (excluding deposit): <<TBC> standard:£500, supported:£330, donation tier (helping others to come on retreat):£840
+Total suggested cost (excluding deposit): standard:£500, supported:£330, donation tier (helping others to come on retreat):£840

 Vehicle Pass: Car:£15, Live-in- 6m and under: £30, Live-in- over 6m: £30

-See our FAQ <<ADDLINK>> for an explanation of the deposit/ dana/ donation tier system.
-Please do read this is you think that you will not be able to afford the retreat or you are not sure about the deposit/dana/ donation tier system in any way.
-We have suggested donation amounts to guide you and they relate to what it costs us to run a retreat.
+See our FAQ for an explanation of the deposit/ dana/ donation tier system.
+Please do read this if you think that you will not be able to afford the retreat or if you are not sure about the deposit/dana/ donation tier system in any way.
+We have suggested donation amounts to guide; these are structured to relate to what it costs us to run a retreat.
 However you are free to give as little or as much as befits your circumstances.

 What is this retreat and who is it for?